The Modern Workplace: Converting Former Employees To Employees For Life

 There is a shift underway in every major industry to recognize the value of employees after they leave.
 Learn the 4 macro trends that drive the growth of corporate alumni programs.

 This post is the first in a three-part series that explains the motivation for converting former employees to employees for life and the incredible value realized.

-At Conenza, we refer to this initiative as engaging employees for life™.
+At PeoplePath, our philosophy is lifelong relationships are the foundation for lifelong success.
 Although corporate alumni programs have been around for decades, mostly among professional services firms, there is a shift underway in every major sector to recognize the value of employees after they leave.
 Today, leading companies are taking steps to engage employees for life.
 Why is this happening now?

 Four market forces combine to blow-up traditional employment models